 A research study in 1996 showed specific benefits of exercise for people with MS. The trial compared a group of people with mild to moderate MS who followed an exercise programme for 15 weeks with a similar group who didn't exercise.
 None of the people in either group had been exercising before the trial.

 At the end of the trial, people from the exercise group were showing reduced fatigue levels and improvements in strength, mobility and bowel and bladder function.
 They also reported improved mood and showed a reduction in stored fat and markers associated with the risk of cardiovascular disease.
 Similar effects have been seen in a number of subsequent studies into exercise and MS.

 There is no right or wrong exercise.
 However, the nature of MS may mean that you have to be more aware of what you can achieve than someone who doesn't have MS. If you have concerns about undertaking certain activities, talk to a relevant health professional (eg a neurologist, GP, MS specialist nurse, physiotherapist, occupational therapist) beforehand.

 You have to learn to listen to your own body and be honest with what it is telling you.
 As recovery time can be longer for someone with MS, be prepared to stop before your body tells you have reached your limit.

 Exercise to combat fatigue

-Although not properly understood, weakness and fatigue in multiple sclerosis are thought to be caused by the poor transmission of messages by damaged nerves.
-Muscles that are not used regularly become weakened and require more energy to do tasks.
+Exercise can help combat fatigue.
+Muscles that are not used regularly become weakened and require more energy to carry out tasks.
 This can lead to a cycle of decline, as an already weak muscle that is not used will become weakened further, a process known as atrophy.
-Regardless of MS, a lack of activity will lead to increased fatigue.
+Regardless of whether you have MS or not, a lack of activity will make any activity more tiring.

 What sort of exercise?